OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains: Experimental result and discussion

 This demonstration shows that apart from batch learning, the robot can also learn about new object categories in an open-ended fashion.
 Furthermore. it shows that the proposed approach is capable of recognizing objects in various positions.
-A video of this demonstration is available online at: \href{https://youtu.be/09UK4IxbRH4}{ \cblue{https://youtu.be/09UK4IxbRH4}}
+A video of this demonstration is available online at: \href{https://youtu.be/sFJFc_lnzHQ}{ \cblue{https://youtu.be/sFJFc\_lnzHQ}}